nomelisa/workers-notify-telegram/README.md

 ### Via Cloudflare Workers Web Editor
 1. Go to https://workers.cloudflare.com
 2. Create a new worker or select existing
-3. Copy the content of `worker.ts` into the editor
+3. Copy the content of `worker.js` into the editor
 4. Click "Deploy"